Skip to main content

 Cascading / Permissions

-If you have sub-organisaitons, you may want to use the same templates across all and this is managed on the permissions tab.
+If you have sub-organisations, you may want to use the same templates across all of them.
+This setting is managed in the permissions tab.

 If you select the second option, all your sub-organisations that have not already modified their email template will be updated to use this template.
 If they have already updated their template it will not be changed, but the revert button on their template will now revert the email to this template rather than the previous default.
 Further updates to your template will be reflected on your sub-administrator's unmodified templates.